tahmid-chowdhury/SOFE4630U-MS2/README.md

       ![MS3 figure4](figures/cl3-4.jpg)

       It may take some time until the external IP address is changed from pending to a valid IP address.

-You may need to repeat the previous command.
+      A great way to keep the command running to avoid having to rerun the command is to include **--watch** to the command.

+      ```cmd
+      kubectl get service --watch
+      ```

 3. To access the MySQL using the IP address,